api3dao/old-api3-docs/docs/next/airnode/implementation.md

 ---
-title: Airnode Implementation
+title: Implementation
 ---

 # {{$frontmatter.title}}

-*See our article, [Getting to know Airnode](https://medium.com/api3/getting-to-know-airnode-162e50ea243e) for a technical overview of the software.*
+*See the article, [Getting to know Airnode](https://medium.com/api3/getting-to-know-airnode-162e50ea243e) for a technical overview of the software.*

 ## Statelessness